How to Make Money on Pinterest Without a Blog

 Also, your pins on Pinterest hang around forever.

-If a pin gets picked up and gets a lot of repins (shares), it will keep showing up in people’s feeds, without any more effort on your part.
+If a pin gets picked up and gets a lot of repins (shares), it will keep circulating in people’s feeds, without any more effort on your part.

 That said, you can supercharge your affiliate earnings by setting up a basic website, because it allows you to join even more affiliate programs and create effective content – learn how in my tutorial.

 There are certain affiliate programs which do require a website, so check with individual programs before signing up.
-But there are plenty that you can join with only a Pinterest page.
+But there are plenty that you can join with only a Pinterest or other social media page.

 And you don’t need hundreds of followers.